 "Hi, my name is Freya.
-I am going to be walking the entire 268 miles of the Pennine Way (otherwise known as the 'Backbone of Britain') to raise awareness of Scoliosis and funds for charities that support research and patients in this area - the Royal National Orthopaedic Hospital Charity and the Scoliosis Campaign Fund.
-The event will last 19 days, and starts on International Scoliosis Awareness Day, 30th June 2019.
-You are more than welcome to join me for this event, whether you walk with me for a day, a week or the whole thing!
+This Summer, I walked the entire 268 miles of the Pennine Way (otherwise known as the 'Backbone of Britain') to raise awareness of Scoliosis and funds for charities that support research and patients in this area - the Royal National Orthopaedic Hospital Charity and the Scoliosis Campaign Fund.
+The walk lasted for 19 days, starteing on International Scoliosis Awareness Day, 30th June 2019 , and I hope it has proved that Scoliosis and spinal fusion surgery does not have to limit your actions, and you can still achieve the goals you set yourself, even ridiculous ones like walking the Pennine Way!!.
+A huge thank you to everyone who joined the walk and made the event so enjoyable!
 Continue reading for more details about my personal story and the charities supported by this event, or check out my event website for more information.

 I was diagnosed with Scoliosis at the age of 11, and had corrective surgery less than a year later.
 Scoliosis is an abnormal curvature of the spine which, if left untreated, can lead to a reduced chest cavity and lung capacity, muscle pain and usually has an effect on bodily appearance.
 My operation lasted 7 hours and involved inserting a titanium rod and 4 screws to keep my back straight.
 Now, 8 years on, I lead a normal life and have no problems whatsoever!